AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 If you specify the x and y coordinates as `:default`, `nil`, or leave them out, they get calculated automatically by centering the shape within its parent `canvas`.

-If you specify the `width` and `height` parameters as `:max`, they get calculated from the parent's size, filling the parent maximally.
+If you specify the `width` and `height` parameters as `:max`, they get calculated from the parent's size, filling the parent maximally (and they are auto-calculated on parent resize).

 Note that you could shift a shape off its centered position within its parent `canvas` by setting `x` to `[:default, x_delta]` and `y` to `[:default, y_delta]`